 A Revision of a Certificate of Occupancy is used when an error was made on the original issued Certificate of Occupancy.
 There can be no substantial changes to the use or occupancy as allowed by the original issued Certificate of Occupancy.

 A Certificate of Occupancy for Temporary Occupancy is usually used for an outdoor event or use of a building on a limited/temporary basis.
-The Zoning Administrator (ZA) may also impose certain conditions to be met for the safety of the attendees.
-Depending on the type of use of the building, a Building Permit may also be required prior to the ZA issuing the Certificate of Occupancy.
+The Department of Buildings may also impose certain conditions to be met for the safety of the attendees.
+Depending on the type of use of the building, a Building Permit may also be required prior to the Department of Buildings issuing the Certificate of Occupancy.

 New Building (Completion of Core and Shell)